Tips Bulletin

 Can You Grow Lettuce Indoors?

 Many growers are curious about the viability of growing lettuce indoors.
-Indoor gardening has several advantages, including extending the growing season and not worrying as much about common lettuce pests like aphids.
+Indoor gardening has several advantages, including extending the growing season and not worrying as much about common bugs on lettuce like aphids and mealy bugs.

 Lettuce is an excellent container plant and highly suitable to be cultivated inside.
 It has a shallow root system, meaning that it thrives in window boxes, pots, or vessels larger than four inches wide.
 Producing a tasty head of lettuce grown right in your home is straightforward, and timing your planting gives you access to a steady supply of fresh veggies.